use-ink/ink-docs/docs/basics/cross-contract-calling.md

 Note that for instantiating a contract we need access to the uploaded on-chain `code_hash`.
 We will get back to this later.

-Once we have an instatiated reference to `OtherContract` we can call its messages just like normal Rust methods!
+Once we have an instantiated reference to `OtherContract` we can call its messages just like normal Rust methods!

 ```rust